 There are three kinds of sexual dysfunction: decreased libido, erectile dysfunction and inability to ejaculate.
 Lowered libido is sometimes related to decreased testosterone levels, but more often it is secondary to stress, depression or other medical problems.
 Erectile dysfunction (ED) is sometimes related to vascular disease or insufficient blood supply but more often it is secondary to stress, depression or medication side effects.
 Difficulty ejaculating is sometimes related to medication side effects, but more often to stress, anxiety and depression.

 Everything that increases bliss increases health for the whole mind and body.
-The ayurvedic texts say that grandchildren are a rasayana.
+The Ayurvedic texts say that grandchildren are a rasayana.
 The word "rasayana" means "that which supports rasa."
-Rasa, or plasma, is the first of the seven tissues, namely:
+Rasa, or plasma, is the first of the seven tissues: